 “Whether or not anyone has any affiliation or devotion to the mother of Jesus, I have come to believe that everyone can find their struggles and sadness hidden in the folds of Mary’s robe of sorrows.
 Whether Mary is approached as a historical or symbolic figure of compassion, the heartaches and sorrows of her life contain a message of strength and encouragement for those who hurt.”
 (1) In seeking to be living lives according to the compassion shown by Jesus we include Mary because of the way, from a few days after the Incarnation, she becomes aware of the cost of compassion: “This child is destined for the falling and the rising of many in Israel, and to be a sign that will be opposed so that the inner thoughts of many will be revealed—and a sword will pierce your own soul too.”
 (Luke 2:34/35)

-That prophesy, spoken to Mary by Simeon when she presented Her Child in the Temple, is the inspiration for the Orthodox devotion to the Mother of God, Softener of Evil Hearts, or sometimes Семистрельная meaning “Seven Arrows” or “Seven Swords”.
-They have always been understood to point to the intense grief she would experience seeing her only Son crucified.
+That prophesy, spoken to Mary by Simeon when she presented her Child in the Temple, is the inspiration for the Orthodox devotion to the Mother of God, Softener of Evil Hearts, or sometimes Семистрельная meaning “Seven Arrows” or “Seven Swords”.
+These ‘seven sorrows’ have always been understood to point to the intense grief she would experience seeing her only Son crucified.
 The Roman Catholic Church developed the “Seven Sorrows” of the Mother of God, referring to seven sorrowful events in her life which by the 15th century had evolved into a feast-day (Our Lady of Sorrows: September 15th) with devotional prayers for each of the “Sorrows”.
 Whilst the feast or devotion never gained official recognition by the Church of England, nonetheless Fr.
 William Sirr SDC, founder of Glasshampton Monastery, Worcestershire, UK (now occupied by brothers of the Society of St. Francis) placed the house under the patronage of ‘St. Mary at the Cross’ as did the founder of the Anglican Benedictine Abbey at Edgware.
 The Feast of our Lady at the Cross is also observed on September 15th.

 The seven sorrows were also depicted in religious art, and, given the relatively late date of the “Softener of Evil Hearts” icon plus its origin in south-western Rus (on the frontier with Roman Catholic Europe), it is probable that the image was adopted by the Orthodox Church from the West.